chancejohnstone/piRF/cran-comments.md

 05-02-2020
 -Added C Johnstone, and H Zhang as cph in DESCRIPTION -Correctly reverted par() setting back to original after example

+05-08-2020
+-Corrected par() mistake; reverted par() setting back to original after example -Reduced references in documentation to seven; all methods explicitly used in package -Added documentation for each function in package